syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 ## Creating data object

-The `SfDataForm` is a data edit control so, create a data object with details to create a data form based on your business requirement.
+The `SfDataForm` is a data edit control, so create a data object with details to create a data form based on your business requirement.

-Here, the data object named **ContactsInfo** created with some properties.
+Here, the data object named **ContactsInfo** is created with some properties.

 {% tabs %}
 {% highlight C# %}